38 Best Guitar Brands: Top Acoustic and Electric Guitars 2020

 Hear the Charvel Pro-Mod So-Cal Style 1

-Daisy Rock?
-Sounds like guitars for girls or something.
-It is!
+If this sounds like guitars for girls or something, it is.
 Daisy Rock is a company dedicated to empowering girls and young women and giving them the resources they need to learn to play the guitar.
 They have starter, short-scale acoustic guitars for little girls, and some really cool electric guitars in the shapes of hearts, butterflies, and flowers.

 If you are into metal, Dean is a guitar company you’ll want to check out.
 Their classic ML design has become an icon in the extreme rock genre, thanks to the late Darrell Abbott of Pantera and Damageplan.
 In the 1990s Dime brought the old ML back to life, and Dean expanded the concept with some sharper, more modern designs.